Date: October 11, 2022

 The connecting ridge to the South Peak looks like it could be fun!

-Looking north towards the Kananaskis Range, framed between Invincible and Indefatigable East Peak.
+Looking north towards the Kananaskis Range, framed between Invincible and Indefatigable's east peak.

-A couple of small tarns are nestled directly below Indefatigable's north face.
+Gazing down 500 m to a couple small tarns nestled directly below Indefatigable's north face.

 Summit group shot!